scottjingtt/Question_Answer_Community/README.md

 ##Description:

-This project is developed with AngularJS, MongoDB, Express, NodeJS, Github and Google Place API.
+This project is developed with AngularJS, MongoDB, Express, NodeJS, Github Google Place API and GitHub Search API .

 ##There are two parts in the project: